 We shall overcome.

-Now here’s the rub: traditionally rule three applies only to first person subjects.
+Now here’s the rub: traditionally, rule three applies only to first person subjects.
 You can say I shall or we shall (both first person), but you’re not supposed to say you shall or they shall (unless you’re commanding them – see rule 1).

-If you find this confusing, you can take comfort from the fact that most people use will just to form the future tense (also in the first person).
+If you find this confusing, you can take comfort from the fact that most people use will instead to form the future tense (also in the first person).
 Even in formal writing will is generally acceptable (more so in North America than in Britain).
 But if you want to be a stickler you can go around shouting “Thou shalt use shall to indicate the future tense with first person subjects only!”